thatarchguy/KevinLawDotInfo/resume.md

 Converted Proof of Concept projects to full-stack production grade applications
 Dynamic Configuration Management using Vault
 Experimented with converting to Docker
-Python Flask development for various security-related tools
+Python Flask development for various security-	related tools
 Implemented ChatOps and maintained Hubot

 **Dell SecureWorks Counter Threat Unit**  *| May 2014 - August 2014*